AndrewTrepagnier/ML-RANN/README.md

   rm ML-RANN/*
   ```

-  3) Copy all filesin the ML-RANN repository to the lammps/src/ML-RANN directory
+  3) Copy all files in the ML-RANN repository to the lammps/src/ML-RANN directory
   4) Reinstall the ML-RANN package and compile LAMMPS

   ```